 An open MRI is open on all sides.
 This type of machine may be best if you have claustrophobia -- a fear of tight spaces -- or you're very overweight.
 The quality of images from some open MRI machines isn't as good as it is with a closed MRI.

-During an MRI
+What Happens During an MRI?